deezee30/rv_core/README.md

 ##### `CorePlayerPostLoadEvent`:
 > Called as soon as `CorePlayer` finishes loading

-**Note: This event may or may not be called in an asynchronous thread!**

 This event is called after the `CorePlayer` instance has been created and set up and the database statistics have been downloaded and initialized.